lxm218/Edminforce/doc/mobile base/Requirement.md

   How to calculate:

+  `Register trail student number<= Class's Max student-Class's current students number`

-  `Class's current students number + Register trail student number<= Class's Max student + Class's trail Max student number` Then this day is available
+   if `Class's trail Max student number` not 0,  `Register trail student number<=Class's trail Max student number`

+   Then this day is available

   ***Note***